thoroftroy/Eyum-TTRPG/README.md

     - Player options for creating spells, classes, and races (currently only monsters have detailed creation rules)
     - Starting area recommendations
     - Rules for “tough” objects like doors/walls
-- Add page links to turn this into a fully navigable wiki.
 - Expand race list, especially animal-type races (bat, cat, cow, etc.)